We’ve already covered (and you’ve already read) why video content is a crucial component of any worthwhile marketing plan.

 Sometimes, every once in a while, it’s okay to ask them to do something different.

-Maybe you want more social visibility; so the ask is for a share or a like or a comment.
+Maybe you want more social visibility; so ask for a like or comment.

 Whatever you ask them to do, make sure it’s appropriate given their likely position on their buying journey.